NeoGeographyToolkit/StereoPipeline/docs/tools/camera_calibrate.rst

 In order to use this tool you must provide multiple images of the same checkerboard pattern acquired with the camera you wish to calibrate.
-When calling the tool you must specify the number of internal square corners contained in your checkerboard pattern (width and height can be swapped) so that OpenCV knows what to look for.
+When calling the tool you must specify the number of *inner* square corners contained in your checkerboard pattern (width and height can be swapped) so that OpenCV knows what to look for.
 You must also specify an image wildcard path such as ``"checkers/image_.jpg"``.
 You may need to